How Do You Keep Cold Air From Coming Through Windows?

 Weather strips are another inexpensive and simple way to keep out draughts from your home and how to keep cold out of windows.
 These are self-adhesive strips commonly available at most hardware shops.
 You can get them in three types, compression, V-type, and foam.
 Out of the three, foam strips are the easiest to use, and they also last a while.
 Simply stick them along the window frames and block the ingress of cold air coming through your windows and window frame.
 This method is quite simple and effective.
 However, the strips don’t offer a permanent solution.
 Also, when you peel them off, you run the risk of either peeling off the paint, or leave residue of the adhesive on the frame.

 5. Strategic Caulking

 If you don’t plan on opening the windows until spring, you could try caulking along the edges to seal them shut.
-Even if you don’t want to take such a drastic measure, you can still apply caulk to block out any damages areas of your window frame that may be letting in draughts.
+Even if you don’t want to take such a drastic measure, you can still apply caulk to block out any damaged areas of your window frame that may be letting in draughts.

 Re-caulking your windows is a great way to comprehensively seal your windows against cold air.
 It can be used to cover all the sides or just the damaged areas.
 It is a flexible and convenient technique, However, the application, if not done properly, can look unsightly.